seblobubbleman/Andrew_Portfolio_Rough_Rough_Draft/README.md

 * Created a mathematical model to increase the effectiveness of investments in new restaurant sites.
 * Explored categorical and numerical relationship to revenue using graphical models.
 * Conducted feature engineering on the data to help best predict the model.
-* Used Linear, Lasso, KNeighbors, and Support Vector Regression to predict revenue
+* Used Linear, Lasso, KNeighbors, and Support Vector Regression to predict revenue.
-* Choose Support Vector Regression as model
+* Choose Support Vector Regression as model.